mca91/ITEWR_DC_Course/chapter3.md

 *** =instructions

+You are totally free to choose a way to solve this.
+We recommend the following approach:

 - Start by estimating a model, `mod_new` say, where you remove e.g. `lstat` from the list of explanatory variables.
 - Next, access this model's $adj.
 R^2$ using the `summary()`.
 You can do this by `summary(mod_new)$adj.r.squared`
 - Compare the model's $adj.
 R^2$ to the $adj.
 R^2$ of the full model ($0.7338$).